 Marian College was gifted the name Māhutonga by the Ngai Tūāhuriri Education Committee.
 The Southern Cross is important to Māori as these stars guided their ancestors across the ocean to Aotearoa.
 The choice of this beautiful name reflects the journey of Marian College from our founding schools of St Mary’s College and McKillop College to our new home in Papanui.
 The Sisters of Mercy journeyed from Ireland and the Sisters of St Joseph of the Sacred Heart journeyed across the Tasman to New Zealand.
 In more recent times Marian College has journeyed due to the impact of the 2011 earthquake.
 We are excited to complete this journey now, to our stunning new school where we join the North Parish, our brother school St Bede’s College and St Joseph’s Papanui.
 A beautiful visual symbol of the journey will be the star pattern on the roof of the new chapel, representing the constellation from the night sky of 25th March 1982, the opening day of Marian.
 Marian gratefully thanks the Te Rūnanga of Ngāi Tūāhiriri for their support of our new school.

 Please do not be surprised if little seems to be happening in the campaign during the next few months – much will be done quietly, out of sight, apart from an occasional progress report as we go along – but we do want you to know of our plans as we prepare to play our part in making an exciting future for Marian College.

 Everyone will have the opportunity to contribute to the campaign as we move forward.
 You will find more background and details of our projects outlined below.
-If you have specific questions or are interested in becoming involved in some way, or want to make an early contribution to one of our projects, please do contact our Campaign Manager Adam Sutcliffe on 0220935190 or email@example.com
+If you have specific questions or are interested in becoming involved in some way, or want to make an early contribution to one of our projects, please do contact our Campaign Manager Tony Bretherton on email@example.com

 Tātou ko Mere e whakapono ana With Mary in faith